-- That capital investment plans are affordable, prudent and sustainable - That treasury management decisions are taken in accordance with good professional practice - That local strategic planning, asset management and proper option appraisal are supported
+- That capital investment plans are affordable, prudent and sustainable; - That treasury management decisions are taken in accordance with good professional practice; and - That local strategic planning, asset management and proper option appraisal are supported.

 To demonstrate that these objectives have been fulfilled, the Prudential Code details the indicators that must be set and monitored.
 These are designed to support and record local decision-making, and not to be comparative performance indicators.
-The Prudential Indicators are approved annually as part of the budget setting process by Council (West Suffolk document under development - link to be provided).
+The Prudential Indicators are approved annually as part of the budget setting process by Council (Attachment D, Appendix 4).